AdverseGecko3/CryptOficatioN_Kotlin/README.md

 **- Notifications:** The user can set the time when he wants to receive the notifications.
 At that hour a service will call the API, format the data, and send a notification.

+**- Monetization:** This app implements Google AdMob, in order to monetize the app.

 Currently working on:

-**- Monetization:** Currently working on the implementation of Google AdMob, in order to monetize the app.
+**- Testing:** Currently working on the implementation of tests.